Part I

 In the center, paradoxes are lived rather than solved.

-You are the living bridge between earth and cosmos, and the golden thread of awareness moving through each moment—vast Dragon consciousness, intimate human soul.
+You are the living bridge between earth and cosmos, and the golden thread of awareness moving through each moment—vast awareness, intimate human soul.

 Holding both, you stop asking which is “true.”
 You live the truth that requires both.

-In that holding, you can become the Dragon—whole, aware, and dynamically free.
+In that holding, you can become the Dragon—whole, aware, and free to choose.

 The path is open.